mendableai/firecrawl-discord-bot/README.md

 A Discord bot to turn websites into LLM-ready data using the Firecrawl API.

+🔥 _Add Firecrawl Bot to your channel_ - https://firecrawl.link/discord-bot

 ## Features

 - Scrape websites with advanced options